gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

      $ gnatname -P/home/me/proj -x "*_nt_body.ada"
      -dsources -dsources/plus -Dcommon_dirs.txt "body_*" "spec_*"

-Note that several switches :switch:`-d` may be used, even in conjunction with one or several switches :switch:`-D`.
-Several Naming Patterns and one excluded pattern are used in this example.
+Note that you may use several :switch:`-d` switches, even in conjunction with one or several :switch:`-D` switches.
+This example illustrates multiple Naming Patterns and one excluded pattern.

 .. _File_Name_Krunching_with_gnatkr: